Ferrite (magnet): History

 Yogoro Kato and Takeshi Takei of the Tokyo Institute of Technology synthesized the first ferrite compounds in 1930.
 This led to the founding of TDK Corporation in 1935, to manufacture the material.

 Barium hexaferrite (BaO•6Fe2O3) was discovered in 1950 at the Philips Natuurkundig Laboratorium (Philips Physics Laboratory).
 The discovery was somewhat accidental—due to a mistake by an assistant who was supposed to be preparing a sample of hexagonal lanthanum ferrite for a team investigating its use as a semiconductor material.
 On discovering that it was actually a magnetic material, and confirming its structure by X-ray crystallography, they passed it on to the magnetic research group.
 Barium hexaferrite has both high coercivity (170 kA/m) and low raw material costs.
 It was developed as a product by Philips Industries (Netherlands) and from 1952 was marketed under the trade name Ferroxdure.
+Also Mullard's Magnadur.
 The low price and good performance led to a rapid increase in the use of permanent magnets.

 In the 1960s Philips developed strontium hexaferrite (SrO•6Fe2O3), with better properties than barium hexaferrite.
 Barium and strontium hexaferrite dominate the market due to their low costs.
 Other materials have been found with improved properties.
 BaO•2(FeO)•8(Fe2O3) came in 1980. and Ba2ZnFe18O23 came in 1991.